Atos20/Rancid-Tomatillos/README.md

 ## Breakdown of Goals

-* Build an application of React architecture
+* Build an application unsing React Class Components
-* User React Router to create a multipage experience
+* Use React Router to create a multipage experience
-* Run unit and integrations tests on components
+* Run unit and integration testing
 * Test asynchronous functionality with the React Testing Library
 * Practice professional GitHub workflow